vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 * Documented all public methods in the codebase.
 This will help contributors to understand the codebase better and make it easier to contribute.
+* VSecM components have sensible “memory” lower limits in helm charts (before it was left for the end-user to decide, now we provide a strarting point while encouraging the user to do their own benchmarks to update the resource limits to their production needs.)

 ## [v0.23.0] - 2024-03-01